How to file your taxes online without hurting your wallet or your privacy

 First, the IRS website offers a free filing program that should cover a large portion of taxpayers.
 Taxpayers who make $73,000 or less can use the government’s online guided tax preparation to file their federal and some state returns free.
 The site can help answer simple tax questions, do the math for you and allows users to send in their return online.
 Taxpayers who exceed the $73,000 income limit can still file free using the electronic IRS forms, but calculations are limited and users will not have any guidance.

 Taxpayers who make $58,000 or less, are disabled or have limited English-speaking abilities qualify for the IRS Volunteer Income Tax Assistance (VITA) programs, which are community programs that help people file their taxes free in-person and virtually.
-Similarly, the IRS Tax Counseling for the Elderly programs can help seniors age 60 or older.
-The IRS website has a locator tool for the programs to help connect users to the closest center near them.
+Similarly, the IRS Tax Counseling for the Elderly programs can help filers age 60 or older.
+The IRS website has a locator tool for the programs to help connect users to the center closest to them.

 “It’s a great underutilized resource,” Bruckner said about the VITA programs.

 Finally, tax software providers have made their mark by helping taxpayers file online through a system that walks them through every step.
-Most software services ask questions about whether you moved for a job this year or if you have any dependents to guide ta through each form.
+Most software services ask questions about whether you moved for a job this year or if you have any dependents to guide them through each form.

 How to pick tax software